 When litigation cannot be avoided, Aaron's decades of trial experience as a former felony prosecutor in Houston, Texas informs his litigation strategy and practice legal advice to employers on all types of labor and employment litigation issues.
 This experience includes defending against single plaintiff lawsuits, class actions, and investigations resulting in litigation brought by state and federal administrative agencies, such as the Equal Employment Opportunity Commission.
 Aaron's traditional labor experience includes representing management before the National Labor Relations Board involving union elections, claims of unfair labor practices, injunction hearings, and labor arbitrations.

 Because of Aaron's practical and common-sense advice and counsel to a wide variety of employers and industries, he is often interviewed by newspapers, television programs, and magazines.
 To name a few, Aaron has been quoted in Texas Monthly, National Public Radio (NPR), Bloomberg Law, The Huffington Post, the Chicago Tribune, The Washington Post, and The Wall Street Journal.
-Aaron is also a contributing author to the American Bar Association's Midwinter Treatise on the Fair Labor Standards Act in 2019, 2020, and 2021, as well as a contributing author to the American Bar Association's How to Take a Case Before the NLRB.
+Aaron is also a contributing author to the American Bar Association's Midwinter Treatise on the Fair Labor Standards Act since 2019, as well as a contributing author to the American Bar Association's How to Take a Case Before the NLRB.

 Aaron earned his undergraduate degree from Texas A&M University and his law degree from Texas Tech University School of Law.